docsforadobe/premiere-scripting-guide/5 - Sequence object/sequence.rst

 **Returns**

-Returns a Time object, representing the current player position.
+Returns a :ref:`time`, representing the current player position.

 ----